trueos/trueos-docs/trueos-handbook/using.rst

  Auto-install plugins from /usr/home/tmoore/.mozilla/plugins Looking for plugins in /usr/home/tmoore/.mozilla/plugins

 In this example, Flash is configured and ready for use with the Firefox browser.
-To confirm Flash is usable, open Firefox and type *about:plugins* in the address bar.
+To confirm Flash is usable, open Firefox and type **about:plugins** in the address bar.
 An *Installed plugins* page displays, listing *Shockwave Flash* an installed plugin.
-See :numref:`Figure %s <flash1>` for an example.
+See :numref:`Figure %s <flash1>` as an example of Firefox with Flash installed.

 .. _flash1: